-- a) In cases of Stalking, Sexual Harassment, Sexual Exploitation, Sexual Violence, Dating Violence, and Domestic Violence, the Respondent, Complainant, and Reporting Individual (when applicable) will receive written notification detailing the outcome of the Student Conduct hearing and will have the option to submit a request for appeal within five business days according to the procedures described above under "Student Conduct Appeals." - b) If one party submits an application for an appeal, the non-requesting parties will receive notice that an appeal was submitted and may then submit either their own appeal or a written response to the requesting party's appeal within 5 business days of the notification.
-If any/all of the other parties appeal, the appeals will be considered concurrently.
+- a) In cases of Stalking, Sexual Harassment, Sexual Exploitation, Sexual Violence, Dating Violence, and Domestic Violence, the Respondent, Complainant, and Reporting Individual (when applicable) will receive written notification detailing the outcome of the Student Conduct hearing and will have the option to submit a request for appeal or a statement of support of the hearing outcome within five business days according to the procedures described above under "Student Conduct Appeals." - b) All submitted documentation related to the appeal will be considered concurrently.
 The appeal(s) shall be considered as outlined in this Section.
 All parties will be notified of the appeal decision within thirty days of when the appeal review took place.
 The decision is final.